cta-observatory/protopipe/docs/contribute/beforepushing.rst

 This documentation hosts a series of notebooks used for benchmarking.

-Their contents follows the development triggered by the ongoing comparison between protopipe and CTA-MARS (see
+Their contents follow the development triggered by the ongoing comparison between protopipe and CTA-MARS (see
 `this issue <https://github.com/cta-observatory/protopipe/issues/24>`__ and references therein for a summary).